Belloliva/Sequential-lattice-enumeration-via-Linear-programming/README.md

 # SLE-LP
-code for paper "Lattice enumeration via linear programming" to appear in numerische mathematik
+C++ code for the paper "Lattice enumeration via linear programming" to appear in numerische mathematik